 This process is not required for the local share subscribers.

 Authorize capital refers to the amount that a company is authorized to raise from its present and future shareholders.
-Paid up capital denotes the amount that the shareholder are going to invest or has already invested in the company.
+Paid-up capital denotes the amount that the shareholders are going to invest at the time of incorporation of the company.

-Example: The authorize capital of XYZ Limited is 1 core divided by 1 lac shares with tk.
+Example: The authorized capital of XYZ Limited is 1 core divided by 1 lac shares with tk.
 100 per share value.
-3 shareholders started the company with the paid up capital 30 lac taka with equal share holding.
+3 shareholders started the company with the paid-up capital 30 lac taka with equal shareholding.
 Every shareholder owns 33.3% of the company holding 10,000 shares each.
 The company now wants to raise more from its shareholder.
-However, now they can raise up to 70 lac from the current shareholders or future shareholder since their authorize capital is tk.
+However, now they can raise up to 70 lac from the current shareholders or future shareholders since their authorized capital is tk.
 1 crore.
-To raise more than 70 lac, the company needs to apply to the Company House to increase its authorize capital limit paying extra fees.
+To raise more than 70 lac, the company needs to apply to the Company House to increase its authorized capital limit by paying extra fees.

-For a private limited company, it is not mandatory to appoint the secretary.
+For a private limited company, it is not mandatory to appoint the company secretary in Bangladesh.